EES-Microgrid/EES-Microgrid.github.io/_posts/2015-01-01-welcome-to-jekyll.md

 sidebar: []
 ---

-Energy sources are either renewable, meaning they can easily be replenished, or nonrenewable, meaning they draw on finite resources.
-Learn about renewable energy resources and how we can use nonrenewable energy sources more efficiently.
+There are two types of energy sources: nonrenewable, which uses limited resources, and renewable, which is easily renewed.
+Discover the benefits of using renewable energy sources and how to make better use of nonrenewable ones.

 **a) Microgrids in General:**
-  Microgrids are a group of localized sources and loads that normally operate connected to and synchronous with the traditinal centralized electrical grid, but can also operate autonomously as a standalnone system.
-The autonomy allows them to be resilient during outages and to integrate renewable energy sources efficiently.
+ A collection of localized sources and loads, known as a microgrid, can function independently as a stand-alone system in addition to being connected to and operating in synchrony with the traditional centralized electrical grid.
+They can effectively integrate renewable energy sources and remain robust during blackouts because to their autonomy.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6Bh6MXHqL7k?si=0EGF9_WQH0bO9iOd" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br><br>
 **b) Solar Photovoltaics:**